OS2web/os2web_emply_job/README.md

 Description
 -----------
 Content type, Feeds importer, Views and Panel page for displaying vacancies from Emply.net.
+Scheduler module is used automatically to unpublished jobs on application due time.
+The Feeds expire function is configured automatically to delete job nodes 6 months after first import.

 Installation and configuration
 ------------------------------
 This feature should reside in the modules directory of the installation, most commonly profiles/profile-name/modules, but alternately in sites/all/modules (This could be for development purposes).

 After you have enabled the feature, will you need to configure the GUID attribute value for the facts node containing the position